Northern Sea Route: Advantages

-For the corporate players in bulk shipping of relatively low-value raw materials, cost savings for fuel are a crucial driver to explore the Northern Sea Route for commercial transits, more than delivery time, or environmental concerns.
-Sailing along the NSR can also help to reduce emission costs due to shorter distances.
 With the maritime industry joining the EU Emissions Trading Scheme (ETS) from 2024 and large freight companies receiving huge carbon bills, the savings on the EU ETS from reducing emissions could be in addition to the economic benefits for shippers.
 Utilizing the shorter NSR with no queues to pass through allows companies to achieve considerable savings in operational costs and ETS-related carbon charges.

-In the face of global challenges to decarbonize maritime logistics, taking shorter routes is one of the ways to reduce the human impact on the world's oceans.
-Navigation along the NSR often involves nuclear-powered icebreakers, which emit virtually no carbon dioxide, aligning closely with global sustainability goals.
+Russia's nuclear-powered icebreakers provide escort services along the Northern Sea Route.
+Nuclear propulsion produces no direct carbon dioxide, nitrogen oxide, sulfur oxide or particulate emissions during operation, although it presents separate safety, radioactive-waste management and decommissioning challenges.

 The NSR provides improved logistical efficiency due to reduced journey durations and lack of congestion at entry points, optimizing overall transportation costs.
 The route is secure and free from piracy threats, presenting a reliable alternative to traditional shipping lanes.

+There is no risk of piracy and privateering when navigating the Northern Sea Route, making it a safe and effective addition to existing shipping routes.The latest data from the International Maritime Organization's Maritime Piracy Report shows that 137 incidents involving attacks on ships were recorded in 2025 (compared to 116 in 2024 and 120 in 2023).
+The majority of these incidents occurred in Southeast Asia – 95 incidents, 80 of which occurred in the Singapore Strait alone (compared to 43 in 2024).

 History

+The history of the Northern Sea Route's development begins with the first voyages in these waters by the Pomors (an ancient ethnic community of Northern Europeans living on the northwestern shores of Russia) in the 11th to 13th centuries.
+Based on their experiences, in 1525, Russian diplomat Dmitry Gerasimov proposed the practical use of this waterway (which until the early 20th century was called the Northeast Passage).
+This marked the beginning of Russia's history of the Northern Sea Route's development, which celebrated its 500th anniversary in 2025.